 Distribution of the 10%, $25,000 Consumer (Demand Side) Tax Cut

 The cost of the 10%, $25,000 Demand Side Stimulus Tax Cut is approximately $1.5 trillion, matching the cost of the 2017 Trump Tax Cut.
 However, the Demand Side Tax Cut, is data driven and will achieve its objective of throttling the recovery.
-The 50+ year demographic, of which Baby Boomers are the majority, is responsible for 40% of our consumer demand or consumption.
+The 55 plus year demographic, of which Baby Boomers are the majority, is responsible for 40% of our consumer demand or consumption.
 Consumption data show low- and middle-income Americans, are more likely than higher earners to spend benefits from the government, creating economic growth and millions of jobs.
-At its core, the cause of the Economic Downturn is due to a lack of consumer demand.
-The Federal Reserve (Fed) has studied the character and nature of this Economic Downturn.
-The study, according to a recent news article stated, “….A new Federal Reserve study squarely pins the blame (cause of this Economic Downturn), on a collapse in demand, as consumers sheltered in home to avoid infection.”
-The exact wording, in the Fed’s conclusion in that study, dated August 24, 2020, says, “…Current data show that the recent drop in core PCE (personal consumption expenditures)” …. is mainly attributable to large declines in consumer demand for goods and services stemming from Covid-19.”

-Consumer spending, which is responsible for 70% of our economic activity, when it comes to creating jobs, is what makes our free market economy work.
+Consumer spending, which is responsible for approximately 70% of our economic activity, when it comes to creating jobs, is what makes our free-market economy work.
 The truth is, there is no greater economic engine in the world, than U.S. consumer spending.
 It is a historical fact, consumer spending, made the United States the #1 and largest economy in the world.
 Therefore, if you increase consumer spending, you will shorten enormously, or end this Economic Downturn altogether.
-A new American economy, for our families and the next generation, can be built through restoring the lost consumer demand, due to the virus, with a 10%, $25,000 Consumer Tax Cut.
+A new American economy, for our families and the next generation, can be built through restoring the lost consumer demand, with a 10%, $25,000 Consumer Tax Cut.

 The tax cut is designed to last for ten years and include all Boomers.
 However, Congress, if prompted by voters, can extend the tax cut to the next generation of retirees.
-Thus, this “Direct” Consumer Tax Cut, is an opportunity for one generation, the Baby Boomers (1946-1964), to leave a legacy of reformation to America’s capitalist system, that will benefit and be felt financially, by future generations: Generation X (1965-1980); Millennials (1981-1996); and even Generation Z (1997-2012).
+Thus, this “Direct” Consumer Tax Cut, is an opportunity for one generation, the Baby Boomers (1946-1964), to leave a beneficially positive economic legacy of reformation to America’s capitalist system, that will benefit and be felt financially, by future generations, and indeed the world, demonstrating Capitalism works for all of us: Generation X (1965-1980); Millennials (1981-1996); and even Generation Z (1997-2012).

 There is no question our economy is out of sync!
-A near 0% interest rate economy is not normal.
-Retirees are under stress and need relief, from twelve years of abnormally low interest rates.
-Real unemployment rates, are historically high.
+Retirees are under stress and need relief.
+Real unemployment rates are high.
 The solution: a 10% Consumer (Demand Side) Tax Cut, would correct all three problems.
-In a growing economy anchored by a 10% Demand Side Tax Cut, the Federal Reserve would have room to incrementally raise interest rates without snuffing out recovering growth.
+In a growing economy anchored by a 10% Demand Side Tax Cut, the Federal Reserve would have room to adjust interest rates without snuffing out recovering growth.
 With millions of Americans out of work and millions more suffering, our government must act with courage, strength, and urgency.
 We urgently need to restore our economy to a sustained long-term trajectory of growth, that does not call for easy money or abnormally low interest rates to be the source of that growth.
 There will be no additional bureaucracy needed, in activating the tax cut, as we have already seen, due to the $1200 stimulus checks, the 10%, $25,000 Stimulus Tax Cut checks can be efficiently distributed through the Social Security system, giving that agency a lift.

 Interest Rate Adjustment / Normalization of Interest Rates

-The daily spending of $25,000 stimulus checks should create upward pressure on inflation targets set by the Federal Reserve (Fed), the central bank of the United States.
-This pressure should force the Fed to raise interest rates.
+The daily spending of $25,000 stimulus checks could create upward pressure on inflation targets set by the Federal Reserve (Fed), the central bank of the United States.
+This pressure could force the Fed to adjust interest rates.
 When, we go back to 1994, during the Clinton administration’s economic expansion, gross domestic product (GDP) reached 4.0%.
 Unemployment was at 5.5% and inflation was at 2.7%.
 The Fed increased the federal fund rate from 3.25% in February to 5.5% in November, during that year.

 In 1995, as the federal fund rate reached a high of 6.0% in February, GDP fell to 2.7%, unemployment increased to 5.6% and the inflation rate dropped to 2.5%.